juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 where are the other 4GB ?
 unknown.
 maybe...
-Insyde UEFI Bios seems to borrow 4GB of NVMe to fake 8GB of RAM, Kingston 256GB M.2 shows 237GB Total, 221GB Free after Win8.1 Clean install. has a 1GB Recovery Partition "1024MB".
+Insyde UEFI Bios seems to borrow 4GB of NVMe to fake 8GB of RAM,?
+Kingston 256GB M.2 shows 237GB Total, 221GB Free after Win8.1 Clean install.
+has a 1GB Recovery Partition "1024MB".